smartcontractkit/chainlink-testing-framework/seth/README.md

 ##### Buffer percents

-We further adjust the gas price by adding a buffer to it, based on congestion rate:
+If `gas_price_estimation_blocks` is higher than `0` we further adjust the gas price by adding a buffer to it, based on congestion rate:

 ```go
 case Congestion_Low: